ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 2. Select the subjects English, Maths, Civics and Arts
 3. Click Submit button

-**Expected Result:**
+**Expected Result:** +
+- Form should be submited
 - User is allowed to select multiple subject
-- Form should be submited

 **Actual Result:**
+- Form submitted successfully
-- User is allowed to select multiple subject
+- User is allowed to select multiple subjects
-- Form should be submited

 **Status:** PASS